lsllabisen/HSI-AgriFoodAnomaly-Dataset/README.md

 <div align="center">
   <img src="Figures/training2.png" alt="Baseline Method" width="90%">
 </div>
-<p align="left"><em>Figure 2: Training pipeline: Hyperspectral cubes are labeled, patched, and classified based on the presence or absence of anomalies.
-These patches are used to train a CNN model for binary classification.</em></p>
+<p align="left"><em>Figure 2: Training pipeline: Labeled HSI-cubes are patched and separated into patches with / without anomalies.
+These labeled patches are used to train a CNN model for binary classification.</em></p>

 ## How to Run